-What is Net Promoter Score (NPS) Calculation?
+What is a Net Promoter Score (NPS) Calculator?

-NPS not only helps you measure customer satisfaction but also customer loyalty.
-It tests if someone likes your brand, organization, products or services that they recommend it to their family, friends, and colleagues.
+LEARN ABOUT: Service RecoveryNet Promoter system tests if someone likes your brand, organization, products, or services to the extent that they will recommend it to their family, friends, and colleagues.

-Net Promoter Score (NPS) Calculation Example of Implementation
+Net Promoter Score Calculation Formula

-Nation wise Example:
+Nation wise NPS Calculation Example:

-In total, they receive 5000 responses from customers in North America and 1000 responses from customers in South America.
+They receive 5000 responses from customers in North America and 1000 responses from customers in South America.

 Let’s break down these responses.